Longtime GOP fundraiser Elliott Broidy charged with acting as a foreign agent, is likely to plead guilty

 GOP fundraiser Broidy under investigation for alleged effort to sell government influence, people familiar with probe say

-Low, according to documents filed in connection with Davis’s plea and people familiar with the matter, was funding Broidy’s lobbying efforts — both to get the 1MDB investigation dropped, and to get Guo sent back to China.
-Guo is a vocal online critic of that country’s government and is now wanted by authorities in Beijing on charges of fraud, blackmail and bribery.
+Low, according to documents filed in connection with Davis’s plea and people familiar with the matter, was funding Broidy’s lobbying efforts — both to get the 1MDB investigation dropped and to get Guo sent back to China.
+Guo is a vocal online critic of that country’s government and is wanted by authorities in Beijing on charges of fraud, blackmail and bribery.
 He has denied those charges and said they are politically motivated.

 In the past few years, Guo has been closely aligned with Stephen K. Bannon, Trump’s former campaign chief and top White House strategist.
 Bannon was on Guo’s yacht off the coast of Westbrook, Conn., when Bannon was arrested last month on charges he defrauded donors to a group that claimed to be building a wall on the U.S.-Mexico border.

-Davis admitted she, along with Broidy and former Fugees rapper Pras Michel, met with a Chinese official 2017, and the official asked for Broidy’s help convincing the U.S. to send Guo back to China.
+Davis admitted she, along with Broidy and former Fugees rapper Pras Michel, met with a Chinese official in 2017 and the official asked for Broidy’s help convincing the United States to send Guo back to China.

-Broidy then made various entreaties to top-level Trump administration officials and enlisted the help of casino magnate and Trump friend Steve Wynn, according to the documents and the people with knowledge of the case.
+Broidy then made entreaties to top-level Trump administration officials and enlisted the help of Wynn, according to the documents and the people with knowledge of the case.
 An attorney for Wynn has said his client is cooperating with investigators.
 Michel, who is charged in connection with separate dealings with Low, has denied wrongdoing.

 Broidy also sought to convince officials to drop the 1MDB investigation, according to the documents and people.
 Davis acknowledged that she helped route an $8 million retainer to Broidy for the influence campaign and that Low offered to pay a $75 million “success fee” as part of a contract with Broidy’s wife’s law firm if the 1MDB case was resolved within 180 days.

-According documents filed with Davis’s plea and people familiar with the matter, Broidy met with Trump at the White House in October 2017 and told others that he raised the subject of the 1MDB investigation.
-In the criminal information against Broidy, prosecutors alleged Broidy asked the president if he would play golf with then-Malaysian prime minister Najib Razak, who was convicted on charges in Malaysia related to the 1MDB scandal and sentenced to 12 years in prison.
+According to documents filed with Davis’s plea and people familiar with the matter, Broidy met with Trump at the White House in October 2017 and told others that he raised the subject of the 1MDB investigation.
+In the criminal information against Broidy, prosecutors alleged Broidy asked the president whether he would play golf with then-Malaysian Prime Minister Najib Razak, who was convicted on charges in Malaysia related to the 1MDB scandal and sentenced to 12 years in prison.
 Razak has denied wrongdoing.
 No golf game ultimately took place, though Razak did have an official meeting with Trump.

-A former attorney for Broidy told the Wall Street Journal in 2018 that at no time did Broidy, his wife, “or anyone acting on their behalf, discuss Mr. Low’s case with President Trump, any member of his staff, or anyone at the U.S. Department of Justice.”
+A former attorney for Broidy told the Wall Street Journal in 2018 that at no time did Broidy, his wife “or anyone acting on their behalf, discuss Mr. Low’s case with President Trump, any member of his staff, or anyone at the U.S. Department of Justice.”